rust-stuco/lectures/week7/slides.md

 ```

 * We can tell a closure to own a value using the `move` keyword
+  * You can't selectively `move` certain parameters unless you explicitly borrow
 * This is important for thread safety in Rust!